-- 2.13.1.3.
+- 2.11.1.2.
 VSTL Responsibilities.
-Lead VSTLs are responsible for all tests performed on voting systems submitted to them by Manufacturers under EAC's Testing and Certification Program.
-This includes testing (both core and non-core) performed by third party laboratories under their direction (including third party VSTL laboratories).
-Any procedural or substantive irregularities or errors which occur during the third party testing process will be imputed to the responsible lead VSTL.
+Lead-VSTLs are responsible for all tests performed on voting systems submitted to them by manufacturers under EAC's Testing and Certification Program.
+This includes including testing (both core and non-core) performed by third-party laboratories under their direction (including third party VSTL laboratories).
+Any procedural or substantive irregularities or errors which occur during the third-party testing process will be imputed to the responsible lead-VSTL.
 Such failures may serve as a basis for the revocation of accreditation.
-Lead VSTLs using third party laboratories (consistent with Sections 2.10.4.1 through 2.10.4.2, above) shall take steps to ensure that the third party laboratories they employ meet the standards of this Program.
-At a minimum, the lead VSTLs shall ensure: - 2.13.1.3.1.
-The third party laboratory provides the lead VSTL verifiable documentation regarding its relevant accreditation; - 2.13.1.3.2.
-Any hardware tested by the qualified third party laboratory is first validated by the lead VSTL as the same hardware presented to it for certification; - 2.13.1.3.3.
-The third party laboratory provides the lead VSTL with evidence that it will direct its activities in compliance with any and all relevant VVSG requirements for testing and that the testing was, in fact, performed consistent with such specific requirements.
-Any special procedures, tools, or testing software necessary to meet VVSG requirements must be validated by the lead VSTL prior to use.
+Lead-VSTLs using third-party laboratories (consistent with Sections 2.10.4.1 through 2.10.4.2, above) shallmust take steps to ensure that the third-party laboratories they employ meet the standards of this program.
+At a minimum, the lead VSTLs shallmust ensure: - The third\party laboratory provides the lead-VSTL verifiable documentation regarding its relevant accreditation. - Any hardware tested by the qualified third\party laboratory is first validated by the lead-VSTL as the same hardware presented to it for certification;. - The third\party laboratory provides the lead-VSTL with evidence that it will directdirects its activities in compliance with any and all relevant VVSG requirements for testing and that the testing was, in fact, performed consistent with such specific requirements.
+Any special procedures, tools, or testing software necessary to meet VVSG requirements must be validated by the lead-VSTL prior to use.
 For example, the VVSG requires that systems be tested while operating and that such operation be in manner and under conditions that simulate election use.
-In such cases, the lead VSTL must ensure that the third party laboratory will properly implement the VVSG requirements, validate its election simulation tools, and properly performed the testing;
+In such cases, the lead-VSTL must ensure that the third\party laboratory will-properly implementimplements the VVSG requirements, validate its election simulation tools, and properly performed the testing: